Satrat/midi-pedal/README.md

 ## MIDI Configuration Notes

 ### Supported message types
+- Note On
+- Note Off
+- Program Change
-Note On, Note Off, Program Change, or Control Change
+- Control Change

 All parameters are configurable

 ### Modes
-Press: emit a MIDI message when stomp box is pressed
+**Press:** emit a MIDI message when stomp box is pressed

-Press & Release: emit a MIDI message when a stomp box is pressed, and an independent message when it is release
+**Press & Release:** emit a MIDI message when a stomp box is pressed, and an independent message when it is release

-Cycle: Loop through a cycle of messages on repeated presses, with a max cycle length of 7
+**Cycle:** Loop through a cycle of messages on repeated presses, with a max cycle length of 7

 ## To-Do List
 - Add electrical diagram to README